jacq42/todo-another-rest/README.md

 # TODO another REST

+## Purpose

+This is a sample spring boot application to demonstrate the implementation of:
-Sample Spring boot application with a REST Controller
+- REST Controller
+- OpenAPI documentation
+- Hibernate persistence layer
+- Jenkins pipeline with SonarQube integration

-* Lists TODOs and can delete one item by ID
+The application lists existing TODOs and can create new items.

+## Persistence

+Uses Hibernate and H2 in memory database

+Connect to H2 console: http://localhost:8080/h2-console

+Use JBDC URL: `jdbc:h2:mem:testdb` and user `sa` with empty password to connect to current database.

 ## Requirements